ChemBoost: A chemical language based approach for protein-ligand binding affinity prediction: Results and Discussion

 \section{Results and Discussion}

 With this study, we introduce ChemBoost, a novel protein-ligand binding affinity prediction approach in which bio-molecules are represented through chemical-language based distributed vectors (SMILESVecs).
+MACCS keys and Morgan fingerprints are used to compare the text-based SMILESVec to widely adopted fingerprints in ligand representation.
 We investigate ligand-centric protein representations for affinity prediction, by averaging the distributed chemical word vectors of the ligands of a protein.
 We further compare the impact of three approaches in representing proteins: (i) using all ligands with a reported affinity, (ii) using only strong binding (SB) ligands and (iii) utilizing an additional, non-redundant high-affinity protein-ligand interaction database.
 SW and ProtVec are used as alternative protein representations to assess the effectiveness of ligand-centric protein representation in comparison with the use of amino-acid sequences.
 In addition, the effect of the chemical-word segmentation approach is examined by comparing 8-mers \cite{ozturk2018novel} with Byte Pair Encoding (BPE) based segments \citep{sennrich2015neural}.
 We evaluate different predictive models on BDB and KIBA using CI and MSE as evaluation metrics and compare ChemBoost-based models with three state-of-the-art affinity prediction models, two traditional machine learning based systems, namely KronRLS and SimBoost, and a deep-learning based approach, DeepDTA.
+We compute CI, MSE, RMSE, and R$^2$ scores, but compare the models based on only CI and MSE for readability, because MSE is highly parallel with RMSE and R$^2$.
 We report the significance levels of comparisons using paired t-test for models with close results.

 To show that representing proteins with their high affinity ligands is effective at capturing functional similarities, which in turn may be useful for affinity prediction, we clustered the proteins in BDB and KIBA using SMILESVec-based ligand centric representations.
 The clusters are obtained via hierarchical clustering with ward linkage \citep{jones2001scipy}.
 The resulting clusters contain proteins from same or similar families and often share functional similarities.
 For instance, in the KIBA data set, more than half of Cluster 1 are Kinase C family (EC=2.7.11.13) proteins, grouped together because of their high affinity interactions with the same or similar ligands.
 In Cluster 8 of the BDB data set, 15 out of 22 proteins belong to the rhodopsin family of GPCRs, four of them are chromo-domain, two of them are Rho-associated protein kinase and Ribosomal protein S6 kinase beta-1.
 The ligands of each protein in this cluster contained the sub-sequence '@H](NC(=O)[C', which appears in only one tenth of the compounds in the BDB data set.
 This information indicates that this ''chemical word" is a common signature of the proteins in this cluster, and thus SMILESVec-based protein representation was able to connect proteins from the same family through such chemical words.